zacgwennap/zacgwennap.github.io/index.md

 ---

 ## About Me
 Hello!
-My name is Zac Gwennap, and I’m a passionate **Mechanical Engineer** with a deep interest in additive manufacturing, design, and robotics.
+My name is Zac Gwennap, and I’m a passionate **Mechanical Engineer** with a deep interest in additive manufacturing, mechanical design, and robotics.

 <div style="text-align: center;">
   <img src="assets/headshot.JPG" alt="Headshot" width="400">